Performance Access Programs

 - Notification of support will be sent to the applicant within 3 weekdays of application.

 Applications are accepted from eligible schools until funding is exhausted.
 The earlier a school completes the application form, the greater the likelihood of receiving funding for its first choice of performance.
-Detailed information about eligible performances may be found in the 2015-2016 Kennedy Center/ National Symphony Orchestra Performances.
+Detailed information about eligible performances may be found in the 2016-2017 Kennedy Center School Performances Brochure.

 MyTix Community Groups

 The MyTix Community Groups program has been developed to provide access to Kennedy Center performances during the evenings and on weekends for schools and community organizations that serve those who otherwise may not be able to attend due to limited financial resources.
-An application form must be submitted with accompanying requested documentation.
+The MyTix Community Groups application must be submitted with accompanying requested documentation.

 How to qualify for the program: